pranavkdm/R-PointHop/README.md

 ## Packages

 The code has been developed and tested in Python 3.6.
-The following packages need to be installed
+The following packages need to be installed.

 ```
 h5py